 To book a private organizational training, complete this request.

 If you would like to register a group of individuals for the Recognizing and Responding to Suicide Risk: Essential Skills for Clinicians© complete a group request form.

 If a participant requires an accommodation, they may submit to firstname.lastname@example.org.

 - Non-Members: $599

-- AAS Members seeking APA or NBCC CEs: $539
+- AAS Members seeking continuing education hours or credit: $539

-Participants must complete the entirety of the live training and the evaluation to receive a certificate of attendance; AAS does not give partial completion credit for the training.
-Virtual participants are required to have their camera on during the entirety of course instruction and each participant must use their own device.
+Participants must complete the entire live training to receive a certificate of attendance; AAS does not give partial completion credit.
+Virtual participants must have their camera on during course instruction, and each must use their own device.

 APA: The American Association of Suicidology (AAS) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 AAS maintains responsibility for the program and its content.